 - Effective June 1, 2020, the Company granted Burgundy Diamond Mines Limited ("Burgundy") (previously EHR Resources Ltd.) an option to earn a 40% interest in the project by funding the collection and treatment of a \$5,600,000, 1,500 to 2,000t bulk sample from the Q1-4 kimberlite in 2021.
-The Company and Burgundy also signed a non-binding letter of intent ("LOI") to negotiate a second option agreement under which Burgundy may elect, after completing the 2021 preliminary bulk sample, to earn an additional 20% interest in the Q1-4 diamond deposit by funding the collection and treatment of a 10,000 tonne bulk sample. - During the six months ended October 31, 2020, the Company purchased and shipped fuel and bulk sampling supplies to Naujaat via annual sealift. - During the six months ended October 31, 2020, the Company was notified by Burgundy that Burgundy had closed a financing sufficient to fund the 2021 bulk sample program. - Required supplies and financing are now in place for the on scheduled start of the bulk sample program in 2021.
+The Company and Burgundy also signed a non-binding letter of intent ("LOI") to negotiate a second option agreement under which Burgundy may elect, after completing the 2021 preliminary bulk sample, to earn an additional 20% interest in the Q1-4 diamond deposit by funding the collection and treatment of a 10,000 tonne bulk sample. - During the year ended April 30, 2021, the Company purchased and shipped fuel and bulk sampling supplies to Naujaat via annual sealift. - During the year ended April 30, 2021, the Company was notified by Burgundy that Burgundy had closed a financing sufficient to fund the 2021 bulk sample program. - Subsequent to year end the Company commenced the start of the bulk sample program in June 2021 and on July 21, 2021 the Company reported that collection of the sample was over 50% complete.